gxshub/cargo-tracker-0.1/README.md

 which publish the same events, but as external events, to the two Kafka topics.
 Only the `"cargoroutings"` tpoic is consumed by the **Tracking Microservice**.
 The consumption of `CargoRoutedEvent` events is not implemented currently (see TODO<sup id="a2">[2](#f2)</sup>).

-### The Kafka Publisher API
+### Kafka Publisher API in Booking Microservice

 The following _three_ parts in the source code of **Booking Microservice** relate to publishing events to Kafka topics.

-(1) A Kafka binder and two binding topics are defined in the file [`application.properties`](./bookingms/src/main/resources/application.properties):
+(1) A Kafka binder and two binding topics are defined in the file [`application.properties`](./bookingms/src/main/resources/application.properties) of Booking Microservice:
 ```properties
 spring.cloud.stream.kafka.binder.brokers=localhost:9092
 spring.cloud.stream.bindings.cargoBookingChannel.destination=cargobookings
 spring.cloud.stream.bindings.cargoRoutingChannel.destination=cargoroutings
 ```
 The port `localhost:9092` runs the Kafka server.
-The two Kafka topics `"cargobookings"` and `"cargoroutings"` are bound to two channels used in the source code of the **Booking MS**.
+The two Kafka topics `"cargobookings"` and `"cargoroutings"` are bound to two **binding channels** named `"gargoBookingChannel"` and `"cargoBoutingChannel"`.

-(2) The two output message channels are declared in the interface [`CargoEventSource`](./bookingms/src/main/java/csci318/demo/cargotracker/bookingms/infrastructure/brokers/CargoEventSource.java):
+(2) The two (output) binding message channels are used in the interface [`CargoEventSource`](./bookingms/src/main/java/csci318/demo/cargotracker/bookingms/infrastructure/brokers/CargoEventSource.java) of Booking Microservice:
 ```java
 public interface CargoEventSource {